DataCurationWorkshop/HongKongCurationWorkshop/README.md

 #How to cite this book

-We have relied heavily on secondary sources in compiling the material for this workshop and this book.
+We have relied heavily on secondary sources in compiling the material for this institute and this book.
 Please use those sources for any attribution of ideas or direct quotes.

-To reference this work, or the workshop in a general way, please use the following citation:
+To reference this work, or the institute in a general way, please use the following citation:

-`Downie, J.S., Thomer, A.K., & Weber, N.M.
+`Thomer, A.K, Weber, N.M.
 (2015).
-Data Curation Workshop: University of Hong Kong. http://hdl.handle.net/2142/73203`
+Data Curation Institute: University of Hong Kong.
+February, 25-27 http://hdl.handle.net/2142/73203`

 #Licenses for this work